- Accreditation & Licensure as a Professional Engineer

 Every student must complete a minimum of 600 hours of practical experience before graduation.
 The nature of the work should form an integral part of a student’s education and career development.
 It, therefore, must contain a good measure of responsibility (e.g., management of programs, systems, equipment, personnel or finances), sound judgment and effective communication and be supportive of the professional career of the student after graduation.
 Work in many facets of industry, government or public service are acceptable for this requirement.

 Experiences done outside of the ECC programs require the completion of the practical experience certificate form(s).
-This form may be obtained from the Registrar’s website and shall be signed by the employer or supervisor.
+This form may be obtained from the Registrar’s website and must be signed by the employer or supervisor.
 Students should return completed forms to their departmental undergraduate office.
 The satisfaction or non-satisfaction of this requirement for graduation will be indicated on the student’s grade report in the fourth-year winter session as a grade of CR (Credit) or NCR (No Credit).

 The Professional Engineers of Ontario (PEO) may allow pre-graduation experience to count towards 12 months of the four-year “engineering experience” required for eligibility for the PEng designation.
 For further information, visit the PEO website.
 Please note that the records required by the PEO are separate and distinct from the 600 hours practical experience required for completion of a degree program in the Faculty of Applied Science & Engineering.